CBSE Class 9 > Class 9 Notes > Social Studies (SST) > Short Answer Questions - Electoral Politics

 Ans: The Election Commission of India enjoys a level of independence similar to that of the judiciary.
 Key points include:

-• The Chief Election Commissioner (CEC) is appointed by the President of India.
+• The Chief Election Commissioner (CEC) is appointed by the President of India as a constitutional authority.

-• Once appointed, the CEC operates independently and cannot be removed by the executive for political reasons.
+• Once appointed, the CEC operates independently and cannot be removed by the executive for routine political reasons; removal is difficult and follows strict procedures.

-• It is extremely difficult for the ruling party to remove the CEC, regardless of their actions.
+• It is therefore not easy for the ruling party to remove the CEC, which protects the institution from arbitrary political influence.

-• The Election Commission has broad powers to oversee elections, ensuring they are conducted fairly.
+• The Election Commission has broad powers to oversee elections, enforce rules like the Model Code of Conduct, and ensure elections are conducted fairly and impartially.

 Q6.
 What are the trends of popular participation in India?